Trousers - at SIP Scootershop

-For many years, riders of scooters or motorbikes did not have much choice when it came to trousers: either the trousers were made of leather or textile.
-And there were few, not particularly visually appealing, motorbike jeans.
+For many years, scooter and motorbike riders didn't have much choice when it came to trousers: Pants were either made of leather or fabric.
+And there were few motorbike jeans that were not particularly visually appealing.
 Women could hardly find any suitable and safe trousers.
 But a lot has changed in this area in recent years.
-Those who find leather trousers too heavy and uncomfortable or textile trousers too unattractive can now resort to motorbike jeans.
+Those who find leather trousers too heavy and uncomfortable or textile trousers too unattractive can now fall back on motorbike jeans.
 They have by far the best look and offer excellent protection.

 Always remember: scooter and motorbike riders have no crumple zone.
-Of course, the leather suit is the ultimate for many motorcyclists and offers the best protection.
-However, you can also be safely protected in classic denim style, because we have jeans for men and women in our range that have passed all CE tests and still offer a stylish urban look.
-For example, if you ride to work on a two-wheeler and don't want to take a change of clothes with you, you can fall back on the jeans in our range.
+Of course, Leathers are the ultimate choice for many motorcyclists and offer the best protection.
+However, you can also be safely protected in classic denim style, as we have jeans for men and women in our range that have passed all CE tests and still offer a stylish urban look.
+For example, if you ride to work on a two-wheeler and don't want to take a change of clothes with you, you can opt for the Jeans in our range.

-Basically, normal jeans are an absolute no-go on a motorbike or scooter, because in the event of a fall they will not survive the slide over the hard asphalt.
-It lacks tear resistance, it is not heat resistant and it does not have the pockets for the important protectors.
-The popular Levis jeans won't protect you on inner-city rides either.
-Motorbike jeans may look like fashionable trousers, but they are made of Cordura, Kevlar, Aramid or Dynemaa, just to name a few tear-resistant fabrics.
+Basically, the following applies: normal jeans are an absolute no-go on a motorbike or scooter, as they won't survive the slide over the hard asphalt in the event of a fall.
+They lack tear resistance, are not heat-resistant and do not have the bags for the important protectors.
+The popular Levis Jeans won't protect you on inner-city rides either.
+Motorbike jeans may look like fashionable trousers, but they are made of Cordura, Kevlar, Aramid or Dynemaa, to name just a few tear-resistant fabrics.

-These special jeans are not only suitable for everyday use, but offer exactly what is important: protection by protectors against bruises and injuries caused by abrasion.
-The special materials, as mentioned above made of synthetic fibres and cotton, will also easily take a slide on asphalt.
-From the outside, the protectors on the hips and knees are not visible at all, but they absorb the impact energy and prevent unpleasant bruising.
-In addition, many of these jeans are water-repellent and breathable.
+These special Jeans are not only suitable for everyday use, but also offer exactly what is important: protection from bruises and injuries caused by abrasion.
+The special materials, made of synthetic fibres and cotton as mentioned above, will also easily withstand a slippery ride on asphalt.
+The protectors on the hips and knees are not visible from the outside, but they absorb the impact energy and prevent unpleasant bruising.
+Many of these Jeans are also water-repellent and breathable.

-The technical level of motorbike jeans has improved steadily in recent years.
-Leather may still be the number one tear-resistant fabric, but jeans can rival textile trousers in terms of safety.
+The technical level of motorbike jeans has steadily improved in recent years.
+Leather is still the number one tear-resistant fabric, but Jeans can compete with textile Pants in terms of safety.
 And when it comes to looks, motorbike jeans are right up there anyway.

-They still exist, the motorbike jeans that flapped around the legs like a sail in the wind.
+They still exist, the motorbike jeans that flapped around your legs like a sail in the wind.
 But the alternatives we offer are very different these days.
-Make sure the legs are long enough, because no one should be riding with a bare ankle, shin or calf.
-And the trousers should never be too tight, because they shouldn't be a pain on tours, for example.
-We present a few styles:
+Make sure that the legs are long enough, because nobody should be travelling with bare ankles, shins or calves.
+And the Pants shouldn't be too tight, because they shouldn't be a pain on tours, for example.
+We present a few cuts for you:

 Skinny Fit